 A human rights campaign said 44 transgender or gender non-conforming people were violently killed in 2020 alone, calling it the most violent year for transgender people on record.

-Santos' family continues asking for the community's help to find her killer.
+Iris' family is now asking for the community's help to find her killer.